Snow Day Activities for Kids: 50 Fun Things to Do

 Build an Igloo

-Obviously, I don’t think here in England we are likely to be able to build a full sized igloo unless conditions turn crazy cold but children can have fun making a mini one with the help of an ice cream tub.
+Building a full sized igloo is difficult unless it is extremely cold.
+However, kids can make a mini version of it by using an ice cream tub.
 Simply pack it full of snow to make the bricks that stack into dome structures.
 If you live somewhere that’s really cold climatically, I have seen some amazing ice block igloos constructed there but it is got to be cold enough consistently.
 Like really, really cold for extended periods to make these to be safe structurally and not collapse during construction or occupation.

 Ice Decorations